code-not-found/code-not-found.github.io/_posts/spring-batch/2018-10-21-spring-batch-tasklet-example.md

 Let's start by creating a `FileDeletingTasklet` that will delete all files in a directory.
 Add the `execute()` method that loops over the available files and tries to delete them.
 When all files are deleted we return the <var>FINISHED</var> status so that the `Step` finishes.

-We add a `setDirectory()` that allows setting the directory that needs to be cleaned.
+We add a `setDirectory()` method that allows configuring the directory that needs to be cleaned.

 The [afterPropertiesSet()](https://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/beans/factory/InitializingBean.html){:target="_blank"} allows to check if a directory was set when `FileDeletingTasklet` is initialized as a Spring Bean.